What Are Gold ETFs?

 two gold bars set on a white cloth

 In the past, owning physical gold coins or bars was the only way to invest in gold.
-But new investments allow you to invest in gold without physically buying and storing it.
+But modern investments allow you to invest in gold without physically buying and storing it.
+Gold ETFs have become a primary tool for investors seeking liquidity and direct price tracking.

 Key insights

-Gold ETFs are investment funds that track the spot price of gold.
+Gold ETFs track the spot price of gold by holding physical bullion or futures contracts.

 Jump to insight